 We are committed to ensuring that all employees are provided with developmental opportunities on a fair and equitable basis.
 We encourage our employees to apply for further promotion as appropriate opportunities arise.

-Our employees are covered by the Government Officers Salaries, Allowances and Conditions Award 1989 and the Public Service and Government Officers General Agreement 2011 (PSGOGA).
+Our employees are covered by the Government Officers Salaries, Allowances and Conditions Award 1989 and the Public Sector CSA Agreement 2019.